in-fused/DollarTree/README.md

-# DollarTree
+# interactive project tracking
-Reset list and navigable map for DT's in FL
+navigable map and analytics for teams